metagenlab/chlamdb/docs/tutorial/website.rst

     **Interpro** and **Kegg Pathways**/**Modules** descriptions.

-It's also possible to browse genomes tables from links listed in the `ChlamDB home page`_ (column: Browse online)
+It's also possible to browse genomes tables from links listed in the `zDB home page`_ (column: Browse online)